 The team scoring the greater number of goals shall be designated the winner.
 During the regular season, if no goals or an equal number of goals are scored, the game shall be termed a "draw."

-In all postseason games, except the national championship game, in which the tiebreaker procedure described in Rule 7.1.2 is used, the game shall be recorded as a draw and the team that wins the penalty-kick tiebreaker shall advance to the next game.
+In postseason games in which the tiebreaker procedure described in Rule 7.1.2 is used, the game shall be recorded as a draw and the team that wins the penalty-kick tiebreaker shall advance to the next game.